Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 Your ranged attacks with weapons ignore Half Cover and Three-Quarters Cover.

 ###### Firing in Melee
-Being within 5 feet of an enemy doesn't impose **:d20-dis: Disadvantage**{ .d20 } on your attack rolls with Ranged weapons.
+Being within 5 feet of an enemy doesn't impose **:d20-dis: Disadvantage**{.d20} on your attack rolls with Ranged weapons.

 ###### Long Shots
-Attacking at long range doesn't impose **:d20-dis: Disadvantage**{ .d20 } on your attack rolls with Ranged weapons.
+Attacking at long range doesn't impose **:d20-dis: Disadvantage**{.d20} on your attack rolls with Ranged weapons.

 ---